COLUMBUS, Ohio — Ohio is among 19 states on its own COVID-19 travel advisory list as the Ohio Department of Health released the latest group of states

-The recommendation is that people self-quarantine for 14 days after coming to Ohio from one of those states.
-The list will be updated weekly.
+In addition to the recommendation that people self-quarantine for 14 days after coming to Ohio from one of those states, ODH says Ohioans should stay at home except for necessary trips.

 DeWine said people should self-quarantine at home in or a hotel.